 We put that time to good use helping rebuild roofs, building a temporary dock to allow relief ships to land, offloading relief aid from ferries that landed on Frenchman’s Cay, coordinating with emergency services and military personnel to evacuate people and distribute aid, and so many other tasks.
 We met incredible people along the way and forged new bonds and relationships with neighbors and friends.
 Inspired by the will of the people of the BVI to rebuild, we took pride in accomplishing the toughest of tasks.

 We spent our last weeks in the BVI working with the Royal Marine Commandos and Convoy of Hope to set up generators, mobile kitchens, and a distribution center.
-Convoy of Hope had promised and delivered hot meals to every child in the BVI school system and the Royal Marines worked tirelessly to help Jost Van Dyke restore power.
+Convoy of Hope had promised and delivered hot meals to every child in the BVI school system, and the Royal Marines worked tirelessly to help Jost Van Dyke restore power.
 We wrapped up Ocean Star and made for Antigua.
-The plan now in motion, we were about to undertake an ambitious refit to have the vessel ready for program by February 6th 2018.
+The plan now in motion, we were about to undertake an ambitious refit to have the vessel ready for the program by February 6th, 2018.
 It was October 3rd when we left for Antigua.
 The next two months were spent at the Antigua Slipway up on the rails doing the welding work on the hull and repairing damage to the crumpled rudder.
-The remaining mast stumps were removed and the hull and deck given a fresh coat of paint.
+The remaining mast stumps were removed, and the hull and deck gave a fresh coat of paint.
 In Sarasota, the masts were being fabricated so that Ocean Star could be stepped shortly after arrival in the US.
-By the middle of December we were bound for the BVI to drop off some gear, check in with friends, and to pick up the pieces from our summer program ActionQuest.
-We had done some of the clean up before leaving the BVI, but in a busy mid-December week we managed to get the remaining engines, hulls and other salvageable equipment packaged up and shipped out to Sarasota.
+By the middle of December, we were bound for the BVI to drop off some gear, check in with friends, and to pick up the pieces from our summer program ActionQuest.
+We had done some of the cleans up before leaving the BVI, but in a busy mid-December week, we managed to get the remaining engines, hulls and other salvageable equipment packaged up and shipped out to Sarasota.

 To all of those people, I would like to offer my sincerest thank you.
 Thank you for supporting us when we needed it most, for all of the hard work you put in, and for making this semester a reality for our students.
 The students on board could not be more grateful for the experience that has been provided through your efforts.
 We would not be where we are now without you.